kartik-v/bootstrap-fileinput/README.md

 11. Upload action defaults to form submit.
 Supports an upload route/server action parameter for custom ajax based upload.
 12. Triggers JQuery events for advanced development.
 Events currently available are `filereset` and `fileclear`.
 13. Disabled and readonly file input support.
-14. Size of the entire plugin is about 5KB if gzipped.
-The minified assets are less than 12KB (about 10KB for the minified JS and 2KB for the minified CSS).
+14. Size of the entire plugin is less than 6KB if gzipped.
+The minified assets are less than 16KB (about 13KB for the minified JS and 3KB for the minified CSS).

+## Release 2.0.0 Features

+1. (enh #12, #13): Various enhancements and fixes.
+2. (enh #15): Enhanced validation of file size through `maxFileSize` configuration.
+3. New plugin events added: `fileerror`, `fileloaded`, `filecleared`.
+4. New plugin methods added: `disable`, `enable`
+5. Enhanced configurable templates for previewing image, text, and other files (and a generic template).
+6. Make caption text configurable through a new parameter `msgSelected`.
+7. Correct calculation of files selected when `initPreview` is false.
+8. Automatic scale images for preview, when images are too wide to fit in container.
+9. Added delimiter option for `initialPreview` to pass multiple content delimited as a string.

 ## Demo